qqmyers/sead2clowder/doc/src/sphinx/administration.rst

 Restoring MongoDB
 -----------------

-This will describe how to backup the mongo database.
+This describes how to restore the mongo database.
 If you have the files stored in the mongo database (default) this can take a long time and take up a significant amount of space since it will also restore the actual files.
 There are two ways to restore the mongo database, the first one will drop the database first, and thus will also remove any additional collections you added.
 The second way will only drop those collections that are imported, this can leave some additional collections that could create trouble in future updates.

 .. code-block:: bash
   :caption: Restoring MongoDB 1